 Families may apply for free or reduced-price lunches at any time during the school year.
 Students enrolled in Sidney City Schools at the end of the previous school year will automatically have their previous year’s eligibility status for Free or Reduced Priced Meals carried over for the start of the new school year.
 This carryover ends when an eligibility application for the new school year has been processed or after 30 days, whichever takes place first.

 Breakfast is served in each building every day school is in session with the exception of days with a delayed start.
-Breakfast may be purchased for $1.00 each day.
+Breakfast may be purchased for $1.00 each day for students in 5th grade and $1.50 for students in 6th, 7th, and 7th grades.
 Children who qualify for free or reduced-price lunches will receive breakfast at no charge.

 Our schools use a point of sale system in which students are assigned a digital account number and pre-paying is encouraged.
 You can send cash or a check made payable to the school.
 Credit card payments can be made through www.K12PaymentCenter.com.
 Using the secure site to make your payments and monitor your student's account gives you the assurance of knowing where your money is going.
 You will need your student’s identification number.
 If you do not know your student’s identification number you will need to call for this information.